developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 ### removeConnectionListener()
-If you are using an RS507/RS6000/RS4000 barcode scanner you can remove a connection listener to receive connected or disconnected callbacks through this method.
+If using an RS507, RS6000 or RS4000 barcode scanner, use this method to remove a connection listener to receive connected or disconnected callbacks.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>